-- a.
-Arts or Science Options: Junior English Requirement: Normally, no more than ★6 in junior English may be offered for credit in an undergraduate program.
-The term "option" where it appears in programs means an Arts or Science course chosen by the student if the necessary prerequisite requirements have been met.
-An "approved option" in all programs is an option approved by the department directing the program of the students concerned.
+a.
+Arts or Science Options: The term "option" where it appears in programs means an Arts or Science course chosen by the student if the necessary prerequisite requirements have been met.
+An "approved

+- option" in all programs is an option approved by the department directing the program of the students concerned.
 Also refer to point b. - b.
 Non-Arts or Non-Science Options (i.e., courses not offered by the Faculties of Arts or Science): Students registered in programs in the Faculty of Arts will normally select their courses from those offered by the Faculties of Arts or Science, including the Arts and Science courses offered by Faculté Saint-Jean, the Faculty of Native Studies or Augustana Faculty.
 Students registered in any program other than the BFA or BMus may take up to ★18 (as options) in Faculties other than Arts and Science.
 These courses, when taken for credit toward the Arts degree, are subject to the following restrictions: - The courses may not be used to satisfy the requirements of a junior English course. - Their inclusion in a program is subject to Faculty limitations on the number of junior courses and non-Arts courses that may be offered for credit. - 3) The courses must, in each case, carry a minimum unit of course weight of three (★3).
 Two courses in the same Faculty, each with a weight of ★1.5, will be accepted as the equivalent of one course with a weight of ★3.